MSBuild # Build with MSBuild - task: MSBuild@1 inputs: #solution: '**/*.sln' #msbuildLocationMethod: 'version' # Optional. Options: version, location #msbuildVersion: 'latest' # Optional. Options: latest, 15.0, 14.0, 12.0, 4.0 #msbuildArchitecture: 'x86' # Optional. Options: x86, x64 #msbuildLocatio

 Make the sure the projects you specify are downloaded by this build definition.
 On the Repository tab:

-Tip: If you are building a solution, we recommend you use the Visual Studio build step instead of the MSBuild step.
+Tip: If you are building a solution, we recommend you use the Visual Studio build task instead of the MSBuild task.

 |MSBuild Arguments||You can pass additional arguments to MSBuild.
 For syntax, see MSBuild Command-Line Reference.|